afragen/git-remote-updater/README.md

 ## Setup

+When the plugin is run it will create a directory at `wp-content/uploads/git-bulk-updater`.
+This is the storage location for your JSON config files.

-You must have one or more JSON files in the `git-bulk-updater/jsons/` directory of this plugin.
+You must have one or more JSON files in the `wp-content/uploads/git-bulk-updater/` directory.

-You can download a JSON file from your `GitHub Updater > Remote Management > Make JSON file` button and then copy it to your plugin's `git-bulk-updater/jsons/` folder.
+You can download a JSON file from your `GitHub Updater > Remote Management > Make JSON file` button and then copy it to your `wp-content/uploads/git-bulk-updater` folder.

 Feedback will show at the top of the page and if you have debug logging set on your site it is also currently populated in the `debug.log`.